 1) Riders must provide their ride times to the PRO office member via email or phone 24 hours before each competition

-2) Each rider is required to wear a red armband during the competition to ensure that judges can easily see them in the warm up area
+2) Each rider is required to wear a red armband (tape or ribbon) during the competition to ensure that judges can easily see them in the warm up area